cduncan20/Recyclable-Classifier-WB/csci508_final/Images/TRAINING_&_TEST/TRAINING_&_TEST_IMAGES/README.md

 <h2>OVERVIEW</h2>

 Within this directory is the folders containing all of the raw data images that the folder will use for training, validation and testing.
-See README.md within the following location for more information:
+See README.md within the following location for more information: <br />
 ~/csci508-final/Images